acuminous/yadda/README.md

     "then there are 99 green bottles standing on the wall" ]);
 ```
+We'd be delighted to accept pull requests for more languages and dialects.

 ### Step Anatomy
-A step is made up of a regular expression, a function and context.
+A step is made up of a regular expression, a function and some context.
 ```js
 var ctx = { assert: assert };
 library.given('^(\\d+) green bottle(?:s){0,1} standing on the wall$', function(n) {